MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-connection-broker-cluster.md

        2. Click **Connect > Open** to open the Remote Desktop client.
        3. In the client, click **Connect**, and then click **Use another user account**.
 Enter the user name and password for a domain administrator account.
        4. Click **Yes** when warned about the certificate.
    3. Download the [ODBC driver for SQL Server](https://www.microsoft.com/download/confirmation.aspx?id=50420) that matches the version in the ODBC connection string.
+For the example string above, we need to install the version 13 ODBC driver.
    4. Copy the sqlincli.msi file to the first RD Connection Broker server.
    5. Open the sqlincli.msi file and install the native client.
    6. Repeat steps 1-5 for each additional RD Connection Brokers (for example, Contoso-Cb2).
    7. Install the ODBC driver on each server that will run the connection broker.

-4. Configure load balancing on the RD Connection Brokers.
+## Step 2: Configure load balancing on the RD Connection Brokers

 If you are using Azure infrastructure, you can create an [Azure load balancer](#create-a-load-balancer); if not, you can set up [DNS round-robin](#configure-dns-round--robin).
-See below for instructionson both load balancing options.
-5. Add the new RD Connection Broker server to Server Manager:
-    8. In Server Manager, click **Manage > Add Servers**.
-    9. Click **Find Now**.
-    10. Click the newly created RD Connection Broker server (for example, Contoso-Cb2) and click **OK**.
-6. Configure high availability for the RD Connection Broker:
-    11. In Server Manager, click **Remote Desktop Services > Overview**.
-    12. Right-click **RD Connection Broker**, and then click **Configure High Availability**.
-    13. Page through the wizard until you get to the Configuration type section.
-Select **Shared database server**, and then click **Next**.
-    14. Enter the DNS name for the RD Connection Broker cluster.
-    15. Enter the connection string for the SQL DB, and then page through the wizard to establish high availability.
-7. Add the new RD Connection Broker to the deployment
-    16. In Server Manager, click **Remote Desktop Services > Overview**.
-    17. Right-click the RD Connection Broker, and then click **Add RD Connection Broker Server**.
-    18. Page through wizard until you get to Server Selection, then select the newly created RD Connection Broker server (for example, Contoso-CB2).
-    19. Complete the wizard, accepting the default values.
-8. Configure trusted certificates on RD Connection Broker servers and clients.

-## Create a load balancer
+### Create a load balancer
 1. Create an Azure Load Balancer
       1. In the Azure portal click **Browse > Load balancers > Add**.
       2. Enter a name for the new load balancer (for example, hacb).